Emmanuel Eni: Biography

-He is the inventor and patent holder of New LightPaintings Art, the philosopher of the thesis of "contemporary barock art" - the union of all aspects of art.
-He is writer and performer of "Blackman in European Kitchen" and is also known as the "sculptor of elephants", and the Father of 100 Elephants.
+He is the inventor and patent holder of "New Light Paintings", and the philosopher of the thesis of "Contemporary Baroque."
+He is the writer and performer of "Black man in European Kitchen" and is also known as the "sculptor of elephants," and the "Father of 100 Elephants."
+His drama Death of the Curator was performed at the Museum of Ethnography in Leipzig.